AMID Logo

 Height - 7'10" = 2.39 meters

-• Shipping cargo from the USA that is packed in cardboard boxes complies with ISPM 15 regulations.
-If you need to buy cardboard shipping boxes, you can find them at various stores such as U-Haul, Walmart, and Office Depot.
+• Cargo shipped from the USA in cardboard boxes complies with SPM 15 regulations.
+You can buy cardboard shipping boxes at stores like U-Haul, Walmart, and Office Depot.
 We recommend shipping cargo overseas in heavy-duty cardboard shipping boxes.
 After packing your cardboard shipping boxes, you should stack them on certified or plastic pallets.
 This process is called palletizing.

 About Us | Contacts | Privacy Policy | Work or Partner with us | Affiliates | Customer reviews